MandSolo/frontend-nck/README.md

-# THINGS TO FIX ON MONDAY - NEED TO NCHELP!!!!

-clicking on a newly posted article goes to error page! it doesn't display the author. maybe need to fix backend?

 # Mand Cashin News

 M C News is an online forum (inspired by reddit, WikiLeaks etc.) in which users are able to interact with user-posted articles.
 The front end is hosted at https://mc-news.netlify.com/.